 This EDIS publication focusing on understanding Florida consumers’ reasons for purchasing local food is the third of a six-part EDIS publication series about Florida consumers and their perceptions of local food.
 This series focuses on ways Extension agents can assist Florida farmers and ranchers in the labeling, sale, and promotion of locally produced products.
 This series provides information about Florida consumers’ perceptions of local food to Extension faculty who are interested in local food programming or who work with local food clientele.

 This publication provides information about why consumers purchase local food.
 This series focuses on the local food movement and Florida residents' definitions of local food, reasons for purchasing local food, and Fresh from Florida perceptions.
-This series includes the following publications:

 Introduction to Local Food